open-telemetry/opentelemetry-specification/specification/opentracing-compatibility.md

 - `TEXT_MAP` and `HTTP_HEADERS` formats MUST use the registered `HTTPTextPropagator`, if any.

-Returns an OpenTracing `SpanContext` with the underlying extracted `SpanContext`, or null if either the OpenTracing `Format` is not supported or no value could be extracted.
+Returns an OpenTracing `SpanContext` with the underlying extracted `SpanContext`, or null if either the OpenTracing `Format` is `BINARY` or no value could be extracted.

 ## ScopeManager.